oliver-veal/robotics-coursework/docs/source/coursework2.rst

 The D-H table is a convenient way to store this information as the transformation matrix for each link can be evaluated using the corresponding row in the table.

 -------------------------------------------
-Task Aii : C-Space Dilation, Circular Mask
+Task A ii : C-Space Dilation, Circular Mask
 -------------------------------------------

 To make the D-H table, the reference